All Episodes

 So I think Biden has a lot of problems with what's going on in the streets.

-So uh I think his party and his party in the street, the street party, is not making it easier for him.
+So I think his party and his party in the street, the street party, is not making it easier for him.

-They're they're presenting a lot of problems that at some point you think he's going to have to take a position on.
+They're presenting a lot of problems that at some point you think he's going to have to take a position on.

-Not that the mainstream media will necessarily force it, but I think, you know, much the same way that Elizabeth Warren, recall when she was riding high in the primaries and she refused to say how she would pay for her Medicare for All program, that it would involve would it involve taxes.
+Not that the mainstream media will necessarily force it, but I think, you know, much the same way that Elizabeth Warren, recall when she was riding high in the primaries and she refused to say how she would pay for her Medicare for all program, that it would involve, would it involve taxes?

 Bernie Sanders said it would, but you'll still get a deal.

-Uh Warren would never say, and if you track her poll numbers, when that became clear that she was hiding something, the poll began to tank.
+And if you track her poll numbers, when that became clear that she was hiding something, the poll began to tank.

-But I think a lot of undecided voters are gonna say, wait a minute, if I can't hear the candidate, if he can't take questions, if he can't explain himself.
+But I think a lot of undecided voters are going to say, wait a minute, if I can't hear the candidate, if he can't take questions, if he can't explain himself, if he's okay with these riots, he's not my guy.

 Yeah.

-Now they've rigged all the metrics in these public polls, so it always looks like Biden's ahead.
+Now, they've rigged all the metrics in these public polls, so it always looks like Biden's ahead.

-I don't think they've really factored in when you keep yelling defund the police, how that's registering with people black, white, poor, rich, everybody.
+I don't think they've really factored in, when you keep yelling, defund the police, how that's registering with people, black, white, poor, rich, everybody.

 When you hear defund the police, don't you think that's going to catch up with them in November?